Keio University

 AI research was also active in Silicon Valley, but there were two movements behind it.

-Both are functions already implemented in Google and Apple smartphone OSs, and whether or not to accept innovation is being hindered not by technology but by our psychology.
+Both are functions already implemented in Google and Apple smartphone OSs, and whether or not to accept innovation is hindered not by technology but by our psychology.

 The Future of Innovation

 Smartphones have solved various social problems.
-That problem-solving method has become established in humanity as a pattern since the 2010s, eliminating inconvenience, reducing uncertainty, and making it possible to produce a more comfortable life from one's hand.
+That problem-solving method has become established in humanity as a pattern since the 2010s, eliminating inconvenience, lowering uncertainty, and making it possible to produce a more comfortable life from one's hand.

 However, the aging of the population is progressing even further, and climate change does not stop.
 Prices are influenced by the cost of resources, and in Japan in particular, life itself has become difficult due to the economic gap with the rest of the world.
 And wars happen.

 The information we can receive should be increasing, but somehow the consciousness as a bystander has become stronger than ever, and there is even a sense of pushing various sacrifices and burdens onto the outside.
-Can we really accept these as the results of innovation?
+Should we really accept these as the results of innovation?

 Platformers, as disruptors, know this well.
 Therefore, they will not stop continuing to supply provided value.
 Smartphones will not stop and will swallow up everything around us, including health, medical care, education, administration, voting, and identification.
 And the important thing is that both Google and Apple are blessed with enough cash to wait for the time to ripen.
-Or they can even conveniently control time.
+Or they can even control time conveniently.
 It is fine if it accelerates, but depending on the case, there is even the possibility that they will intentionally create delays.

 *Affiliations and titles are as of the time of publication of this magazine.